FollyMaddy/Omniksol-data-extract/README.md

 I have a wifi module on board.

-If it has it's own SIDD with protected password.
+It has it's own SIDD with protected password.

 If you don't know the password then you need to reset the wifi setting.